Diagrammatics for Soergel categories: Definition of

+\begin{remark} Henceforth, can take more liberties in our drawings.
+We can draw a horizontal line colored $i$, and even though this can not be constructed using our generators, it is isotopy equivalent to a cup or cap which can be so constructed.
+We can allow a diagram to have a boundary not just on the top or bottom, but also on the side.
+While this does not represent a morphism in our category, the line running to the side boundary can be twisted either up or down to represent a genuine morphism.
+A relation drawn using diagrams with side boundaries does unambiguously give a relation in $\mc{DC}_1$. \end{remark}

 Associativity and coassociativity are twists of each other.
 This relation is written in a rotation-invariant form below, and shall be crucial in the sequel.
-We refer to all such relations, which permit one to ``slide'' a line over a trivalent vertex, as \emph{associativity}.
+We refer to this relation, which permits one to ``slide'' one trivalent vertex over another, as \emph{one-color associativity}.

-One could draw the above diagram unambiguously (i.e. isotopy invariantly) as a 4-valent vertex (which is to say, the map is invariant under 90 degree twisting).
 We refer to either picture above as an ``H''.
-Similarly, by repeated use of associativity, there is only one way for $n$ strands to meet with $n-2$ trivalent vertices, and it is invariant under the appropriate rotation, so we could replace it with an $n$-valent vertex.
-However, we will \emph{not} make use of this simplification of drawings, for reasons that will become obvious in the sequel, and will use the term ``4-valent vertex'' for other purposes.
+The horizontal line in the right picture is exactly such a liberty as in Remark \ref{liberties}.

 Note that relations (\ref{assoc}), (\ref{biadjoint}), (\ref{twistMerge}), and (\ref{twistDot1}) are sufficient to imply the other Frobenius relations, because of the remarks about twisting made above.
 Here is the proof of half of (\ref{twistSplit}) using (\ref{twistMerge}), as an illustrative example.